atom-community/ide-python/README.md

 ## Installation

-Install the language server with
+Install the language server (we recommend version `0.14.0` or newer) with

 ```bash
 pip install python-language-server